20 Years Dresdner Sinfoniker

 A world without borders, that is their goal.
-No insurmountable hurdles with which people make it difficult for other people to move freely and think freely; but also no genre attributions that define musical taboo zones and prevent innovations such as improvisations. (…) The legendary birth of the Dresdner Sinfoniker took place exactly two decades ago.
+No insurmountable hurdles for people to make it difficult for others to move freely and think freely; but also, no genre attributions that define musical taboo zones and prevent innovations such as improvisations. (…) The legendary birth of the Dresdner Sinfoniker took place exactly two decades ago.
 It would hardly have been worth mentioning if this ensemble, made up of musicians from renowned German and European orchestras, had it not repeatedly attracted attention with its musical quality and specific content.
-Their common goal is a noble one: to touch people through the spirit of music and change the world for the better. (…) Saxony’s Ministry of Art Eva-Maria Stange summed it up in her eulogy for the anniversary concert as follows: The Dresdner Sinfoniker are “always there where it hurts”.
-It is with this consequence that the Dresden Symphony Orchestra has now also designed its jubilee concert to mark its twentieth anniversary.
-Highly different musical personalities such as Frank Zappa, Andreas Gundlach and Enrico Chapela were able to congratulate with their works.
+Their common goal is a noble one: to touch people through the spirit of music and change the world for the better. (…) Saxony’s Minister of Art, Eva-Maria Stange summed it up in her eulogy for the concert as follows: The Dresdner Sinfoniker are “always there where it hurts”.
+Consequently, the Dresden Symphony Orchestra have conceived its jubilee concert to mark its twentieth anniversary, showcasing a diverse musical score including Frank Zappa, Andreas Gundlach and Enrico Chapela.

-The composer and keyboard virtuoso Andreas Gundlach, who wrote a concerto for synthesizer, piano and orchestra on the occasion of the Sinfoniker’s jubilee, had to master challenges of a completely different kind.
-Its title “Quartüürium” already suggests that it should be about fourths and four-tone melodic runs, but what then sounded (and what Gundlach alone had to master due to a sudden prevention of the pianist Andreas Boyde, who was originally intended for the piano part,) was a virtuoso firework.
+The composer and keyboard virtuoso Andreas Gundlach, composed a concerto for synthesiser, piano and orchestra for Dresdner Sinfoniker’s jubilee and had to master challenges of a completely different kind.
+Titled “Quartüürium”, the composition suggests that it should be about fourths and four-tone melodic runs, but what then sounded (and what Gundlach alone had to master due to a sudden prevention of the pianist Andreas Boyde, who was originally intended for the piano part,) was a virtuoso firework.
 Sometimes a reciprocal driving of orchestral tutti and solo instrument, sometimes mysteriously jazzy impulses, then again tricky key runs to violent string sound as well as here and there also a seemingly hidden calm pole – as if in this premiere, which was met with great applause, the sound spectrum of the Dresden symphonist should have been depicted in its entirety.

 Offener Brief an Frank-Walter Steinmeier | Absage des Konzertes in Istanbul